 The new community centre will provide flexible spaces for use by the Church and surrounding community.
-As the community centre will be heavily used for church related uses during the weekend, the Church will make the various classrooms and meeting rooms available for the community during non-peak church service times.
+As the community centre will be heavily used for church related uses during the weekends, the Church will make the various classrooms and meeting rooms available for the community during non-peak church service times.

-Since church related activities are heavily concentrated during the weekend with light use during the week, a parking agreement will be made with the Knoxdale Public School to the south.
-This allows overflow parking during peak church service times to be located in a reasonable walking distance to the site.
-This prevents the undue need to provide surface parking in an area with abundant surface parking.
-This agreement takes advantage of two uses with available parking with opposite peak parking needs.
+Since church related activities are most concentrated during the weekend with light use during the week, a parking agreement will be executed between the church and the medical office building across Greenbank Road.
+This agreement will allow overflow parking to be accommodated during peak church service times (Sunday) within a reasonable walking distance to the site.
+This agreement will reinforce a shared parking agreement to use parking spaces when not required by the office building.
+This agreement takes advantage of two land uses - church and offices which have different parking requirements.